On certain Fourier expansions for the Riemann zeta function: Abstract

 \section{Abstract}

 We build on a recent paper on Fourier expansions for the Riemann zeta function.
-It is shown that a new criteria for the Riemann Hypothesis follows from a theorem of Wiener.
 We establish Fourier expansions for certain $L$-functions, and offer series representations involving the Whittaker function $W_{\gamma,\mu}(z)$ for the coefficients.
+Fourier expansions for the reciprocal of the Riemann zeta function are also stated.
 A new expansion for the Riemann xi function is presented in the third section by constructing an integral formula using Mellin transforms for its Fourier coefficients.

-\keywords{\it Keywords: \rm Riemann zeta function; Riemann Hypothesis, Fourier series}
+\keywords{\it Keywords: \rm Riemann zeta function; Riemann Hypothesis; Fourier series}

 \subjclass{ \it 2010 Mathematics Subject Classification 11L20, 11M06.}